huangminghuang/eosio-testnet/README.md

 genesis.initial_configuration | genesis initial configuration |
 persistence.enabled | whether to enable persistence for nodeos states | false persistence.size | the size of persistence disk if enabled | 100Gi
+producerKeys | the list of private keys for producers separated by comma | ""